cesteban/ASDKFluentExtensions/README.md

 }
 ```

-ASDKFluentExtensions also provide categories over `ASStackLayoutSpec` and `ASAbsoluteLayoutSpec` which makes it possible to inline them in layout code with a very readable style:
+ASDKFluentExtensions also provide categories over `ASStackLayoutSpec` and `ASAbsoluteLayoutSpec` which makes it possible to inline these specs in layout code with a very readable style:

 ```swift
 func fluentLayoutSpecThatFits(_ constrainedSize: ASSizeRange) -> ASLayoutSpec {